googleapis/google-cloud-ruby/google-cloud-dataproc/README.md

 end
 ```

-### Supported Ruby Versions

-This library is supported on Ruby 2.0+.

-However, Ruby 2.3 or later is strongly recommended, as earlier releases have
-reached or are nearing end-of-life.
-After June 1, 2018, Google will provide
-official support only for Ruby versions that are considered current and
-supported by Ruby Core (that is, Ruby versions that are either in normal
-maintenance or in security maintenance).
-See https://www.ruby-lang.org/en/downloads/branches/ for further details.

 ### Next Steps
 - Read the [Client Library Documentation][] for Google Cloud Dataproc API
   to see other available methods on the client.